 Former Euro Cross U23 champion moves to third on the UK marathon all-time list with an impressive run in Italy

-Jess Piasecki (née Coulson) has become the third fastest female in British marathon history after winning Sunday’s Florence Marathon in 2:25:29.
+Jess Piasecki (née Coulson) has become the third fastest female in British marathon history after winning Sunday’s Florence Marathon in 2:25:29 (2:25:28 chip time).

 Passing halfway in 74:31, the 29-year-old went on to run an impressive sub 71-minute second half to win the women’s race by 78 seconds and finish 11th overall, with the men’s race won by Ethiopia’s Sahlesilassie Bekele Nigussie in 2:10:14.